jfcloutier/karma_system/design_notes/wellbeing.md

 * a CA's belief loses relevance (it was the basis of another CA's belief that was removed), or
 * with the passing of time when no action is executed

-In response to overall low engagement,

-* a M-CA may replace a CA in the hope that the new CA's sense-making trajectory will lead to relevance and to action-taking
-* a CA may lower its threshold for persisting beliefs, to the point where even neutral beliefs are acted on (leading to babbling as a form of undirected engagement)